cognitiaclaeves/sourceapprentice-blog-hugo/content/blog/serverless-blog-setup-mirroring-gitlab-repo-to-github.md

 Again: Had to refresh the screen.

-And of course, everything should be visible in Github.
+And of course, everything should be visible in Github..